syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Getting-Started.md

 //Initializing the PdfViewerControl
 PdfDocumentView pdfDocumentView1 = new PdfDocumentView();

-//Loading the document in the PdfViewerControl pdfDocumentView1.Load("Sample.pdf");
+//Loading the document in the PdfDocumentView pdfDocumentView1.Load("Sample.pdf");
-//Add PdfViewerControl to the Form Controls.Add(pdfDocumentView1);
+//Add PdfDocumentView to the Form Controls.Add(pdfDocumentView1);

 {% endhighlight %}